Ages: 13 – 18

 Important!
 Select your instrument for information about placement

 Although no previous jazz experience is required, all students will be asked to record a short video of themselves performing and complete a music theory test.
 This is so we can place you in the right ensemble for your skill level and make sure you get instruction that meets your needs.
-The video and test will be due September 28th by 5PM.
-Make sure to click on your instrument below for specific details.
-Based on these placement materials, select students will be asked to join the invite-only James Moody Jazz Orchestra.
+Please click the link for more information.

 Students less experienced with jazz improvisation and theory, or any other aspect listed should not be anxious about these requirements as the program caters to all levels.